Clinton, Tennessee: Early history

 Founded in 1801, the town of Burrville was named in honor of Aaron Burr, first-term Vice President under Thomas Jefferson.
 Land was selected and partitioned for a courthouse, and Burrville was designated as the county seat for the newly formed Anderson County.
-The county was partitioned from portions of Grainger County and Knox County in 1801; neighboring Roane County was also formed from a portion of Knox County in 1801, making Anderson and Roane counties effectively "sister counties".
+The county was partitioned from portions of Grainger County and Knox County in 1801; neighboring Roane County was also formed from a portion of Knox County in 1801.

-On November 8, 1809, by act of Tennessee State Legislature, the town of Burrville was renamed because of the disgrace felt when Burr was charged with treason for conspiring with the governor of the Louisiana Purchase, to form another country from part of the Louisiana Purchase and part of Mexico.
+On November 8, 1809, by an act of the Tennessee State Legislature, the town of Burrville was renamed because of the disgrace of the Burr–Hamilton duel, which resulted in the death of Alexander Hamilton.
 The selection of the name "Clinton" was most likely to honor George Clinton or his nephew, DeWitt Clinton.
-George Clinton was one of Burr's New York political rivals who, along with Alexander Hamilton, destroyed Burr's bid for the governorship of the state of New York after his single-term vice presidency.
-George Clinton succeeded Burr as the second-term vice president for Thomas Jefferson in 1805 (and also served as James Madison's vice president, making Clinton the first vice president to serve under two presidents and the first vice president to die in office).
+George Clinton was one of Burr's New York political rivals who, along with Alexander Hamilton, destroyed Burr's bid for the governorship of New York after his single-term vice presidency.
+George Clinton succeeded Burr as the second-term vice president for Jefferson in 1805 (and also served as James Madison's vice president, making Clinton the first vice president to serve under two presidents and the first vice president to die in office).
 Because of the political position of George Clinton as vice president at the time of Burrville's name change, compared to DeWitt Clinton's position as the mayor of New York City, most likely the residents of the town of Burrville would have been more readily identifiable and more honorable toward George Clinton than DeWitt; therefore, it is most likely Clinton was named after George Clinton, barring historical proof.

+Growth and industry

+With the construction of Clinton's Southern Railway depot in the 1890s and the nearby booming coal industry, the population rose from about 325 in 1874 to 1,198 in 1890.
+During this time, the Southern Hotel accommodated overnight visitors arriving via passenger train until it burned down in 1908 in a fire that also affected most of Depot Street (now Market Street).
+Another Southern Railway depot was constructed in 1914 while coal mining continued to be a large enterprise for Anderson County.

+Clinton's first large manufacturing company, Magnet Knitting Mills, a textile mill for men's socks, opened in 1906 with less than 60 workers.
+By 1910, the workforce grew to over 200 employees.
+In 1916, the mill employed over 500 workers, constructed an addition to its building, and started planning for the production of women's silk hosiery.

+Prior to the flooding cause by the Tennessee Valley Authority's construction of the Melton Hill Dam, the Clinch River adjacent to Clinton was known for its freshwater pearl industry, however when river depths rose in the mid-20th century due to the dam, the warmer water temperature disrupted the mussels' habitat so that pearls were no longer harvestable.